Amazon Elastic Container Service

 Docker desktop

-To demonstrate that it is possible to use the same kubectl client to deploy containers to a laptop or the AWS cloud consider this Docker desktop example.
+To demonstrate that I could use the same kubectl client to deploy containers to a laptop or the AWS cloud, I used this Docker Desktop example.

 aws cli

-The aws command line tool is used to manage the Amazon Web Services cloud.
+I used the aws command line tool to manage the Amazon Web Services cloud.

 aws configure